-Feodora and her mother live in the snowbound woods of Russia, in a house full of food and fireplaces.
+Feo and her mother live in the snowy woods of Russia, in a house full of food and fireplaces.
 Ten minutes away, in a ruined chapel, lives a pack of wolves.
-Feodora's mother is a wolf wilder, and Feo is a wolf wilder in training.
-A wolf wilder is the opposite of an animal tamer: it is a person who teaches tamed animals to fend for themselves, and to fight and to run, and to be wary of humans.
+Feo's mother is a wolf wilder, and Feo is a wolf wilder in training: a person who teaches tamed animals to be wild again, to fend for themselves, and to fight and to run.

 When the corrupt Russian Army threatens her wolves and arrests her mum, Feo is left with no option but to go on the run.
 With her wolves by her side, she sets off on a daring, exciting and sometimes scary journey through the snow to St Petersburg, pursued by an evil general who's determined to kill Feo's wolves and stop her at all costs.